parikhmrishi/Node-POC/README.md

 # Node-POC
- A portal to see merchandise
+ A portal to sell merchandise